kserve/community/docs/general-technical-review-cncf-incubating.md

     - **Unified Control Plane**
       - A single API for deploying model from different ML frameworks.
     - **Security and Multi-Tenancy**
-      - Integrates istio for securing traffic for model inference.
+      - Integrates Istio for securing traffic for model inference.
       - Use Kubernetes namespace for tenant isolation with configured resources limits and RBAC.
     - **Extensibility**
-      - Allow users to customize predictor, pre/post processing and explantation conforming to the custom runtime contract.
+      - Allow users to customize predictor, pre/post processing and explanation conforming to the custom runtime contract.
     - **Cloud and Platform Agnostic**
       - Runs on any cloud provider or on-prem kubernetes cluster.
       - Avoids vendor lock-in while enabling hybrid or multi-cloud MLOps.

   * Outline or link to the project’s architecture requirements?
 Describe how they differ for Proof of Concept, Development, Test and Production environments, as applicable.
     KServe serverless mode depends on Knative for autoscaling(scale from zero) and revision based canary rollout.
-Both serverless and raw deployment mode depends on Ingress Gateway(Istio Ingress Gateway/Envoy Gateway) if user has external traffic getting into the kserve cluster.
+Both serverless and raw deployment mode depends on Ingress Gateway(Istio Ingress Gateway/Envoy Gateway) if user has external traffic getting into the KServe cluster.
 If service mesh is a requirement for secured setup, Istio is required for mTLS.

     - Proof of Concept: user can run the quick installation script to install KServe in local environment.
-    - Development/Test: developer can install KServe on Kind or Minikube for quick developement iteration.
+    - Development/Test: developer can install KServe on Kind or Minikube for quick development iteration.
     - KServe is primarily focusing on deploying in the production environment on k8s cluster using the officially released KServe helm chart.

   * Define any specific service dependencies the project relies on in the cluster.
-    - Kubernetes APIServer for creating/updating/deleteing KServe custom resources.
+    - Kubernetes APIServer for creating/updating/deleting KServe custom resources.
     - Cert Manager for managing KServe webhook certificates.

   * Describe how the project implements Identity and Access Management.